goto-eof/telemetry-workloan-test/README.md

  - `writeread` - variable number of v-users that makes reqeusts that execute am insert and a select.
 Aim: determinate the workloan.

 ### Opinion on tests
 Rust applications seems that has a better results (rust allows to have a bigger workloan), at the second place we have the Java application and finally the TypeScript application.
+Rust ORM accepts less requests than Rust NO ORM.
 Furthermore the memory usage of rust applciations is lower thant the others (1.5Mb vs about 1Gb of java application).
 So that, Rust rocks!
 ![stats](stats.png)